nicolas-goudry/earth-view/README.md

 ### Source of truth

 All discovered images URLs from Earth View are saved in [`_earthview.txt`](./_earthview.txt), which is the source of truth of this module.
+This file is linked to a `.source` file in the images directory.

 To create this file, we use a small [Go module](./src/scraper/main.go) which scrapes the Earth View static assets in order to find valid images URLs.
 If you want to use it locally: